 Since he was named head rowing coach at Bates in March 2009, Peter Steenstra has led the program into undoubtedly one of the finest in Division III.
-Bates women's rowing has competed in the NCAA Championships in every year, including six second-place finishes and three NCAA Division III championships (2015, 2017 and 2018) -- the only Bobcats in Bates College history to win a national team championship.
+Bates women's rowing has competed in the NCAA Championships in every year, including six second-place finishes and four NCAA Division III championships (2015, 2017, 2018 and 2019) -- the only Bobcats in Bates College history to win a national team championship.

 Steenstra moved into the head coach position after stints as assistant and interim head coach at Bates.
 In his first full year as head coach, Steenstra led the women’s rowing team to second place at the 2009 NCAA Division III Women’s Rowing Championships, the highest team finish by any Bates team in an NCAA championship.
 The team matched that feat at the 2010 NCAA Championships, repeating as the national runner-up, then did it for the third year in a row in 2011, coming closer than ever to the team’s goal of an NCAA Championship.